architech-boards/Rialto/source/ready.rst

  Sleep Wake Time can be set changing default definition in define.h file.
 For more information, read :ref:`sleep`

-After this 3 Labs, use :ref:`monitor` and enjoy with JenNode Boards!!
+After this 3 Labs, use :ref:`monitor` and enjoy with Rialto Boards!!